Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Introduction

 where the fundamental solution $e^{L^{\tspec}(t)}$ is a rotation matrix,

-Clearly, the exact solution $X(t)$ of the linear problem is norm-preserving, i.\,e.\ satisfies the invariant
+Clearly, the exact solution $X(t)=(X_1(t),X_2(t))^\top$ of the linear problem is norm-preserving, i.\,e.\ satisfies the invariant

-\cite{cohen12otn} proposed an extension to the Kubo oscillator by including a nonlinear, skew-symmetric drift term.
+\citet{cohen12otn} proposed an extension to the Kubo oscillator by including a non-linear, skew-symmetric drift term, see also \citet{laurent20mif}.
 We extend this further, with non-linear terms in both the drift and diffusion, in addition to including multidimensional noise:

 with $U_m:\mathbb{R}^2 \to \mathbb{R}$ and $\omega_m \in \mathbb{R}$.
 The solutions of these problems all preserve the invariant \eqref{equ:KuboInvar}, see \cref{sec:QuadraticInv} for details.
-We are interested in studying to which extend a numerical solution will be able to follow the fast oscillations of the linear parts, as well as how well the invariant \eqref{equ:KuboInvar} is preserved.
+We are interested in studying to which {extent} a numerical approximation will be able to follow the fast oscillations of the linear parts, as well as how well the invariant \eqref{equ:KuboInvar} is preserved.
 In this example, the following three methods (described in detail in \cref{sec:Lawsons}) have been applied to the SDE \eqref{equ:NonLinKubo}: